 That's not a serious question.
 As marketing professionals, we should all try to communicate clearly and directly with customers, and we should always get their names right.

 How often have you received automated mail-outs that address you as "Mr Steve" or "Mrs Laura"?
 Even worse, many marketing automation campaigns leave out the names altogether.
 Instead, customers receive a greeting along the lines of "Dear [Insert customer name here]".

 This kind of failure should never, ever happen.
 But it does.
 With the right automated marketing system, you can minimise the risk of an identity crisis.

 Social Media Can Be A Marketing Minefield

-Plenty of companies have tripped up on social media.
-Automating your Twitter or Facebook responses might seem superficially wonderful.
+Plenty of companies has tripped up on social media.
+Automating your Twitter or Facebook responses seem like a great idea.
 For example, you might want to send out a thank you every time someone mentions your products.